irdan/privly-applications/PGP/PROTOCOL.md

 verified identites.
 It is built on top of Mozilla Persona for identity verification, and provides a seperate service for public key distribution and discovery.
 This document describes how the Privly PGP application builds on top of Persona for public key distribution and discovery.

-Mozilla's Persona allows users to log into supporting websites using identities signed by an email domain provider.
-Anyone with a domain can choose to sign identities.
-Those who don't sign identities may allow Mozilla to act as a fallback identity provider on the domain.
+Mozilla Persona allows users to log into supporting websites using identities signed by an email provider.
+Any domain that supports email can also become and Identity Provider and sign identities.
+Domain who aren't yet Identity Providers may allow Mozilla to act as a fallback identity provider on their behalf.

-Here we build on top of the Persona protocol such that we associate existing Persona identity, as verify email addresses, to PGP public keys. and enable authenticated secure sharing of content.
+Our application builds on top of the Persona protocol by associating existing Persona identities with PGP public keys to enable authenticated and confidential sharing of content.

-This document was copied and modified from the original found at:
+A majority of this document was copied and modified from the original found at:
 <https://developer.mozilla.org/en-US/Persona/Protocol_Overview>

 # Actors